 AND, if you know you won’t be using your card on a regular basis, you can schedule it to be ON or OFF on your schedule.
 To enable automatic card ON/OFF: Digital Blue menu; Cards, Alerts, & Docs; Manage Cards; Your Card Number; Enable Automatic On/Off.
 Set a schedule that suits you!

 This important feature lets you report your ACB debit card misplaced or compromised directly from your favorite digital banking platform.
 Report your card lost or stolen when you first miss it, no need to wait!
 Faster reporting reduces the opportunity for potentially fraudulent activity.

 *Please note that you will no longer be able to use your ACB debit card and it will not be listed in your Manage Card list on ACB Digital Banking after following the steps below.

 If you’d like an automatic email to be sent to you after you’ve reported your ACB debit card lost or stolen:

-In ACB Digital Banking, find Manage Alerts in the blue left-hand menu.
-Select the + sign to open the window.
+In ACB Digital Banking, find Cards, Alerts, & Docs in the blue left-hand menu.
+Then click Manage Alerts.
+Select the + sign in the blue bar to open the window.
 Select Security from the list of alert types.
+Click Alert Type.
 Select Card Lost/Stolen Notification.
 Complete the form, calling the alert Card Lost/Stolen, or anything that will easily identify this alert for future reference.
 Select Create.
 You will now be notified whenever your card is reported as lost or stolen.